omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 > * Never fear failure.
 Failure is your friend.
 > * Don't race aganist others, race aganist yourself.
 > * The quality of our life depends on the quality of our thoughts.
+> * Your eyes show the strength of your soul.
+> * No heart have ever suffered when it goes in search of its dreams, because every second of the search is a second's encourter with God and with eternity.
+> * When we strive to become better that we are, everything around us beomes better, too.

 > * Our thoughts lead to actions, actions lead to habits and habits form character.
 "Character determines our destiny".
 > * Try to smile and be kind to others.
 Smile increases our face value.
 > * Don't expect anything from others.
 Expect only from yourself and believe in your hard work.